arvigeus/AZ-204/NOTES.md

 - Same command with update and create: if question is "You have X", then choose "update".
 - The question may require something cheap and easy, but then sneakily insert a condition that disqualifies the cheapest option.
 Example: cheap no-hassle auto renewed certificates - usually you can go with the free option, but if it requires to be used for multiple apps, then free is not applicable.
 - `C#` is not the same as `C# script`!
 Threat it like it's some weird cousin of JS.
+- Sending message to topic: if you have to send a message to topic, but you are unable because of settings or permissions, create a new topic in a different namespace, with the same name.
+The idea is only the topic name has to match.

 ## Breadcrumb trail